GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/introduction/index.en.markdown

 After you have set your working directory, and loaded all the required packages, we can now load the data set called `den17-no-nordic-letters.csv`.

+{{< button href="input/den17-no-nordic-letters.csv" target="_self" download= "den17-no-nordic-letters.csv" >}}
+Download the data set
+{{< /button >}}

 Remember to load your data set from your working directory.
-As your data set is saved in the `input` folder, you have to write this in the command above.
+Since your data set is saved in the `input` folder, you have to write the following command.

 ```r